RESEARCH TEAM

 I attended a surf camp in Cascais, Portugal.
 Favourite Quote: “If you're always trying to be normal, you will never know how amazing you can be.” – Maya Angelou |

 Rasha has multi-method and mixed method research experience.
 She joined the Optimizing Healthcare Experiences Lab in March of 2023 as a Research Associate.
-She is primarily supporting the development of a toolkit intervention to assist with medication self-management in everyday life for persons with a spinal cord injury.
-Overall, Rasha is passionate about improving the health of our community.
-She was a member of the expert panel that was assigned to inform the most recent Canadian 24-Hour Movement Guidelines for Adults aged 18–64 years and Adults aged 65 years or older: An Integration of Physical Activity, Sedentary Behaviour, and Sleep (2020). |
+She is primarily supporting two research studies in the lab: 1.
+Co-developing a toolkit intervention to assist with medication self-management in everyday life for persons with a spinal cord injury; and 2.
+Identifying key factors influencing the use of patient-reported experience measures for medications (PREM-Rx) among healthcare providers and persons taking medications in Ontario, Canada.
+Rasha is passionate about patient-centered care, with a focus on prioritizing and addressing the unique needs and preferences of various patient populations. |

 |